awslabs/graphstorm/docs/source/cli/model-training-inference/distributed/sagemaker.rst

 .....................................

-You can use `SageMaker's local mode <https://sagemaker.readthedocs.io/en/stable/overview.html#local-mode>`_ to test running your jobs locally before launching large-scale jobs, to ensure your configuration or other changes are correct.
+You can use `SageMaker's local mode <https://sagemaker.readthedocs.io/en/stable/overview.html#local-mode>`_ to test your SageMaker jobs locally before launching large-scale jobs, to ensure your configuration or other changes are correct.

 First, you need to ensure your SageMaker installation has the necessary dependencies.